nx-lr/protea/readme.md

 - a suffix operator
 - a control transfer keyword (fourth group of keywords above)

-Any token can begin an expression except:

-- a closing bracket
-- a command flag `/x` and its shorthand form `//x`
-- a format clause `%x`
-- an infix operator
-- the keywords `then` `elif` `else` `catch` `after`

 Newlines are enabled in:

-- all of a Trinity source file, except for nested regions where newlines are disabled, and
+- all of a Trinity source file, except for regions where newlines are disabled, and
-- the interval between pairs of brackets.
+- between pairs of brackets

 ...and disabled in:

-- Control structures
+- control structures
+- declarations
-- Declaration keywords
+- imports
-- Import statements and the nearest closing delimiter or end of line.
-- Control transfer statements and the nearest closing delimiter or end of line.
+- control transfer statements

 ...except for nested regions where newlines are enabled.

-To allow complex statements or expressions to occupy a single line when the file is minified, a semicolon or comma can be omitted before a closing bracket.
+For brevity purposes, a semicolon or comma can be omitted before a closing bracket, so `[1, 2, 3]` is the same as `[1, 2, 3,]` and so on.

 ## Literals